UK Steel Reinforcement Specifications: BS 4449 Guide

 Do I need CARES certified steel for building work?

-Most UK project specifications require CARES-certified reinforcement, and building control may reject steel without valid certification.
-CARES operates in more than 50 countries and has a 40-year track record as the leading independent certification body for constructional steels.
-The CARES Cloud digital traceability platform is now mandatory for all reinforcement manufacturers and suppliers.
-The UK government's Construction Products Reform Green Paper 2025, published 26 February 2025, references CARES directly.
-When ordering, check that your supplier holds a current CARES SCS Scheme Certificate of Approval.
+Most UK specifications require CARES-certified reinforcement and building control may reject non-certified steel.
+CARES Cloud digital traceability is now mandatory for all manufacturers and suppliers.
+Check your supplier holds a current CARES SCS Scheme Certificate.

 What standard governs cutting and bending of reinforcement?